New council for Durham City

 Members of our council today (Wednesday, 20 September) agreed the recommendation, which follows a public consultation earlier this year when 66 per cent of those who responded backed the idea.

-The new authority, which will be called the City of Durham Parish Council, will have 15 elected members who will represent three parishes - Elvet and Gilesgate, Neville's Cross and Durham South.
+The new council, which will be called the City of Durham Parish Council, will have 15 elected members who will represent three parishes - Elvet and Gilesgate, Neville's Cross and Durham South.

 Documents were sent to more than 11,700 residents and stakeholders asking them for their opinions on two options - creating a City of Durham Parish Council or maintaining existing arrangements.